Pacific Debt Relief Company Logo

 Respond Properly and On Time

-You cannot simply ignore the summons and complaint sent by the credit card company or debt collector.
-Doing so means you lose the lawsuit by default.
-The summons you receive outlines your rights and responsibilities as a defendant in a debt lawsuit.
+If you've determined the debt is legitimately yours and there are no grounds for dismissal, the next crucial step is responding properly and on time to the credit card lawsuit.
+Ignoring the summons and complaint from the credit card company or debt collector means losing the lawsuit by default.
+The summons outlines your rights and responsibilities as a defendant in a debt lawsuit.

 It provides important information like: